Quick or slow: how does your pension provider compare?

 Shockingly, the slowest defined benefit scheme providers’ performance is best measured in months rather than weeks, with Royal Mail Pension taking an average of 22 weeks (5 months) to provide information.
 That’s 14 times slower than Legal & General and 10 weeks slower than what they were achieving last year.

 For defined contribution schemes, Equitable Life Assurance Society were slowest for the second year running taking 6 weeks longer than Hargreaves Lansdown.

 Generally, across both defined benefit and defined contribution schemes, the slowest providers are taking 4 weeks longer on average to provide information in 2018, then they did in 2017.

 Jamie Smith-Thompson, Managing Director of Portafina, said, “The pension freedoms put a strain on providers and it took a while for a number of providers to gear up to cope.
 The majority have things under control now and we are generally seeing an improvement in response times overall.
 The exception, of course, are the local councils who are struggling with the resource they have available to them.”

 Better sooner rather than later…

 Your pension could be the difference between just getting by and a future packed with opportunities.
 Which is why it makes sense to check it on a regular basis.
 The sooner, the better!
 Best of all, it shouldn’t cost you a penny to get expert, regulated advice.

-For example, here at Portafina, we would review your pension free of charge.
+For example, here at Portafina, we would review your pension with no up-front fee.
 A fee would only be due if you liked our recommendation and asked us to act on it.
-Although, you can walk away at any point with nothing to pay.
+Or, you can walk away at any point fully informed with nothing to pay.

 Claim your free pension information pack today and discover how Portafina can help you.